 Her primary care physician could find no physical difficulties, and instead recommended that she talk with someone about her concerns.

 "Although I didn't know my primary care physician well," Laura says, "he had an excellent grasp of my problems and talked about it in a way that made sense to me.
-The therapist he recommended also seemed to understand my issues and was able to help me without putting me on any sort of medication."
+The therapist he recommended also seemed to understand my issues and was able to help me."

 When it comes time to end therapy, your therapist may encourage you to discuss your decision, but a good therapist should always respect your judgment about when it is time to go it on your own.
 Although the cost of therapy can affect the way you approach the process and what therapist you choose, the length of treatment should be based on more important factors.